fluent/fluentd-docs-gitbook/developer/plugin-development.md

 </match>
 ```

-The **copy** output plugin copies matched events to multiple output
+The **copy** output plugin copies the matched events to the multiple output
 plugins.
 You can use it in conjunction with the stdout plugin:

 ```text